Honda HR-V vs Mazda CX-30

 Feature Showdown

-The Honda HR-V features a 9-inch touchscreen paired with a 7-inch digital dash, while the Mazda CX-30 gets a 8.8-inch display.
+The Honda HR-V features a 9-inch touchscreen paired with a 7-inch digital dash, while the Mazda CX-30 gets a 8.8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda HR-V stands out with ambient lighting that you will not find on the Mazda CX-30.
 Which feature set matters more depends on your daily routine and priorities.